Donate!

 Eagle biologist, Dr. Peter Sharpe, states: “Eagles will generally not lay another clutch if they have incubated for more than about 2 weeks, so there is probably a switch that is triggered by a particular amount of incubating that does not allow them to become fertile again within a season.”

-Do Bald Eagles soar alone?
+Do bald eagles soar alone?

 Bald Eagles tend to soar alone, rather than flocking with other eagles.
 However, they sometimes concentrate in the same place due to a plentiful common food source, or for shelter from the cold wind. – BH